Adult Dialectical Behavior Therapy Services

 Additional clinical activities include co-leading cognitive-behavioral, psychodynamic, and topic-focused groups such as family issues, managing bipolar symptoms, and discharge planning; conducting admission interviews and psychological evaluations, participating in multi-disciplinary treatment planning and review meetings.

-Predoctoral interns also have the opportunity to conduct psychological diagnostic testing protocols during the year.
+Doctoral fellows also have the opportunity to conduct psychological diagnostic testing protocols during the year.
 Most diagnostic assessments include evaluations of newly admitted patients on the psychiatric inpatient units and patients who have been participating in treatment for longer periods in the intensive outpatient ambulatory services programs.
 Each assessment involves administering and interpreting a variety of instruments, participating in individual testing supervision, consulting with the treatment team about the implications of test results for the patient's treatment, providing feedback to the patient in consultation with the treatment team, and writing a final report.
-Predoctoral interns conduct structured diagnostic interviews, traditional full battery assessments, as well as brief forms of personality assessment and neuropsychological screening.
+Doctoral fellows conduct structured diagnostic interviews, traditional full battery assessments, as well as brief forms of personality assessment and neuropsychological screening.

-One-half day per week of protected research time is provided to allow interns the opportunity to pursue and conduct clinical research within the Yale School of Medicine.
-Research training objectives are individually designed and achieved through an apprenticeship model where the intern works closely with a faculty mentor involved in a program of active research.
-Interns are matched with faculty mentors based on their shared interests and faculty availability.
+One-half day per week of protected research time is provided to allow fellows the opportunity to pursue and conduct clinical research within the Yale School of Medicine.
+Research training objectives are individually designed and achieved through an apprenticeship model where the fellow works closely with a faculty mentor involved in a program of active research.
+Fellows are matched with faculty mentors based on their shared interests and faculty availability.
 The faculty member serves as supervisor and role model, with the goal of integrating clinical and research skills as well as professional role identity.

-Within the Adult DBT track, interns also have the opportunity to co-review manuscripts for research journals and to assist with the annual Yale NEA-BPD Conference.
+Within the Adult DBT track, fellows also have the opportunity to co-review manuscripts for research journals and to assist with the annual Yale NEA-BPD Conference.

 Seminars and Specialized Training